JeelRajodiya/GSoC24-Final-Report/README.md

 ## What's left to do

-Some minor changes in the content and UI are still required.
-And there are some issues with SEO that need to be fixed.
-I am planning to maintain the project in the future.
+The content will be continuously improved and refined based on user test outcomes and analytical data.
+Additionally, there are some SEO issues that need to be addressed.
+I plan to maintain the project moving forward.

 ## Challenges while working on the project

-Since I had little experience with technical writing, The biggest challenge for me was writing the content for the tour.
-I had to learn JSON Schema from scratch and write content that is easy to understand for beginners.
-Along with that, I had to ensure that the content gets **rendered using MDX on the server-side** so we can have better SEO.
+Since I had limited experience with technical writing, the biggest challenge for me was creating the content for the tour.
+I had to learn JSON Schema from scratch and write content that is easy for beginners to understand.
+Additionally, I needed to ensure that the content was **rendered using MDX on the server-side** to improve SEO.